anabrid/pyanalog/doc/installation.rst

 Mac OS X-specific installation notes
 ------------------------------------

+First, make sure you have some (recent) Python 3 installed on your machine.
+You can check by opening a terminal and executing ``python --version ``.
+If still have installed a very old version such as Python 2.7, you need to update it.
+There are `many guides in the web <https://docs.python-guide.org/starting/install3/osx/>`_.
+It is likely that the manual installation of a newer Python version will give you two Pythons installed on your system.
+In many situations, you have to call the more recent version by invoking a command such as ``python3`` in place of ``python``.
+The same aplies with the Python package manager ``pip3`` instead of ``pip``.
+There is nothing wrong with this, and similar situations exist on some older Linux distributions where Python2 and Python3 live next to each other on the same system.

 The following code block shows a minimal way how quickly to start on Mac OS X.
 This assumes you have some C++ compiler available, e.g. from Xcode (Clang).